Charged with DUI? You May Still Be Able to Drive With an Occupational Limited License

-An OLL may be your best option for getting yourself back on track after being charged with a DUI-related offense.
+An OLL may be your best option for getting back on track after being charged with a DUI-related offense.
 Keep reading to learn which offenses are eligible and how to apply for an OLL.

-In the past, OLLs were available to first- and second-time DUI offenders, however, the State updated its policy and no longer issues these limited licenses to persons with multiple DUI charges, some first-offense DUI charges, and those who refuse to submit to chemical testing.
+In the past, OLLs were available to first- and second-time DUI offenders; however, the State updated its policy and no longer issues these limited licenses to persons with multiple DUI charges, some first-offense DUI charges, and those who refuse to submit to chemical testing.

 Below we go into more detail regarding eligibility and the application process.

-Eligibility & Ineligibility for an OLL
+Eligibility for an OLL

 • Underage DUI